jaimesimns/jaimesimns.github.io/index.md

 }
 </style>

 I'm a M.A.
 Candidate in Public History and Digital Humanities at Carleton University.
+My current research focuses on steamboats on the Ottawa River, from 1830-1920, and their role in the industrialization of the Ottawa River and surrounding area.
+I am currently looking for a Summer internship, so if you like my work, please [get in touch](/contactme).

 This is my personal website - click on the links to learn more about my resume, my projects, or to get in touch.